Tennessee vs. Ole Miss Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Tennessee Performance Insights

-- The Volunteers average 77.8 points per game (115th in college basketball) while giving up 64.3 per outing (38th in college basketball).
-They have a +176 scoring differential overall and outscore opponents by 13.5 points per game.
+- The Volunteers are outscoring opponents by 13.5 points per game with a +176 scoring differential overall.
+They put up 77.8 points per game (115th in college basketball) and give up 64.3 per outing (37th in college basketball).

-- The 39.2 rebounds per game Tennessee averages rank 75th in the nation, and are 4.7 more than the 34.5 its opponents grab per contest.
+- Tennessee wins the rebound battle by 4.7 boards on average.
+It records 39.2 rebounds per game, which ranks 74th in college basketball, while its opponents grab 34.5 per contest.

-- Tennessee makes 8.5 three-pointers per game (86th in college basketball), two more than its opponents (6.5).
+- Tennessee connects on 8.5 three-pointers per game (87th in college basketball) at a 33.8% rate (178th in college basketball), compared to the 6.5 per game its opponents make at a 29% rate.

 - Tennessee wins the turnover battle by 2.4 per game, committing 10.5 (77th in college basketball) while its opponents average 12.9.